NiShApOkHaReL/Smart-Municipality-OSMProject-/README.md

 Real-Time Updates: The admin dashboard not only displays the location of reported problems but also provides real-time updates on their status.
 Municipal authorities can monitor ongoing resolutions and ensure timely responses.

-Emergency Alert System: To handle urgent issues promptly, Smart Municipality incorporates an emergency alert system.
-Citizens can flag problems as emergencies, triggering an immediate notification to the admin dashboard, ensuring quick actions in critical situations.
+Emergency Alert System: Smart Municipality can view an emergency issues seperately, giving them more preferences.

 Letter Format Generation: The application generates letter formats for each reported problem, making it convenient for municipal authorities to document and track the issues for future reference.